 Bus transport for Sixth Form students is subsidised.
 To take advantage of these rates you need to buy either a bus pass or bus vouchers from our finance office.
-You might also qualify for a bursary, which helps those most in need with travel and equipment costs.
+You might also qualify for a bursary, which helps those most in need with travel and equipment costs, or you could also apply for one-off support payments.